Everything you could possibly need to know to write the CV that will help you land the job.

 Personal websites or online portfolios of your work should be included if they would strengthen your application.

 One link that you should definitely include, though, is the one to your LinkedIn profile.
-If you don't have a profile yet, now's the perfect time to create it.
+If you don't have one yet, now's the perfect time to create and follow LinkedIn profile best practices during the job search.
 Ensure that the content online aligns with the information on your CV.
 It should tell the same story, whilst bearing in mind the key differences between your CV and LinkedIn profile.
 As you do so, make sure that you're not making any of these LinkedIn mistakes, which could undo the good work you've done on your CV.

 As part of your header, consider your professional title.
 You could either include this alongside your name or at the top of your personal statement.
 The title will often be your current job title.
 If that's not appropriate, think about job titles that align with both your current role and the role you're looking to move into.